kojinobumoto/kojinobumoto.github.io/note/montgomery-multiplication.md

 - $n$ and $r$ are integers such that $r > n$ and $r$ is coprime to $n$.

-# The body of this note.
+# The main part of this note.
 So, I was curious about if the Montgomery Multiplication was

 $$